Overcome Gender Identity Barriers in Healthcare

 Editor’s Note: This is the first article in a series of gender identity articles.
-Subsequent articles in our gender identity series will discuss coding, standard criteria required for gender reassignment, insurance barriers, and what your facility can do to help.
+Part 2 and Part 3 in our gender identity series will discuss coding, standard criteria required for gender reassignment, insurance barriers, and what your facility can do to help.

 What Makes Up Our Gender?

 Bodies: How society genders our bodies, how we see our own body, and how others interact with us based on our bodies.

 Identity: Who we internally know ourselves to be (i.e., male, female, both, or neither).
 Sex assigned at birth based on anatomy and gender identity are not necessarily the same.
 Identity is our internal experience and designation of our gender.
 People identify as: